Why Every Kid In A Park Is Awesome

 There are so many reasons why we’re jazzed about supporting the White House youth initiative Every Kid in a Park.

 Among those reasons is that it gives hundreds of thousands of youth and their families the chance to experience treasured places across the country, and for many, it’s their first time.
-Two months ago, 130 fourth graders went on an Every Kid in a Park adventure to César E. Chávez National Monument, thanks to a National Park Foundation grant, and you can follow their field trip on our blog.
+In October 2015, 130 fourth graders went on an Every Kid in a Park adventure to César E. Chávez National Monument, thanks to a National Park Foundation grant, and you can follow their field trip on our blog.